zjteoh/surveynow/README.md

 # SurveyNow
-Survey now is a web application where users can sign-up and send mass survey emails using preset layout.
+SurveyNow is a web application where users can sign-up and send mass survey emails using preset layout.
 Users can check the response to emails easily in the dashboard.

 SurveyNow is hosted on Heroku and can be accessed using the following link: